Trikalagga/MScDSA-MDS171-23122043-Trikalagga/README.md

 1) Lab 01 Question Linked to the file
 2) Lab 02 Name Collection
 3) Lab 03 Taking part in Harmony Gathering
+4) Lab 04 A Taste of Success: The Restaurant Management System